solislemuslab/IntBio-NitFix/symbiosis_sorted_all_sample_consensus_sequences_50percent/report/analysis_report.md

 ## Overview

-This report summarizes the all-sample `symbiosis_sorted` functional-gene analysis using the updated `consensus_sequences_50percent.fasta` reference provided by Pranoti/Ryan.
+This report summarizes the all-sample `symbiosis_sorted` functional-gene analysis using the updated `consensus_sequences_50percent.fasta` reference provided by Pranoti.
 The reference contains one consensus sequence per functional gene.
 IUPAC ambiguity codes are allowed when supported by at least 50% of the source sequences.

 The goal of this version was to move from the earlier multi-region symbiosis-island reference to a cleaner gene-level reference.
-In the previous design, one gene such as `nifH` could have multiple target regions, so one biological sample could contribute multiple sample-target sequences to the same gene tree.
-In the consensus50 reference, each gene is represented once, so each sample can contribute at most one consensus sequence per gene.
+In the previous design, one gene such as `nifH` could have multiple target regions (14), so one biological sample could contribute multiple sample-target sequences to the same gene tree.
+In the consensus50 reference, each gene is represented once.

 The first tree-building target was `nifH`, because it is a standard nitrogen-fixation marker and showed strong recovery in the consensus50 mapping and coverage results.